 You can use Swiss chard in stir-fries, pastas, soups, frittatas and even tacos.
 I love to sauté it with olive oil and garlic and serve it alongside this red lentil dal or these juicy grilled pork chops.

-- The gratin is bound with coconut milk, which gets thickened using cornstarch.
+- This healthy gratin is bound with coconut milk, which gets thickened using cornstarch.
 Cornstarch should never be whisked directly into hot liquid, as it will clump up.
 Instead, whisk the cornstarch into some reserved room temperature coconut milk (this is called making a slurry), then slowly add the slurry to the simmering coconut milk mixture.

 - Use full-fat coconut milk in this recipe (not light), which will provide the best texture.